 The Architecture of SmartThings

-Before you start developing, it’s important to understand the basic principles behind the SmartThings Platform.
-In this section we define several key components, or basic building blocks, of the Platform.
+Before you start developing, it’s important to understand the basic principles behind the SmartThings platform.
+In this section we define several key components, or basic building blocks, of the platform.

-The SmartThings PlatformThe SmartThings Platform encompasses all of the components required to execute the functions and capabilities of the SmartThings ecosystem.
+The SmartThings platform encompasses all of the components required to execute the functions and capabilities of the SmartThings ecosystem.
 This includes executing a user's request, enabling device and cloud-to-cloud communication, running Automations, monitoring events in a user's home and in the SmartThings Cloud, and more.

-The SmartThings CloudThe SmartThings Cloud is the part of the Platform responsible for ensuring complex automations are executed, for maintaining device health, for onboarding devices, and for allowing users to remotely access their Devices and Automations through SmartThings Clients, such as through the SmartThings app.
+The SmartThings Cloud is the part of the platform responsible for ensuring complex automations are executed, for maintaining device health, for onboarding devices, and for allowing users to remotely access their Devices and Automations through SmartThings Clients, such as through the SmartThings app.

 The SmartThings Cloud is built using standard data entities and subscriptions for the home, car, and life.
 Devices and Connected Services use these data entities to display data, track events, trigger automations, and more.